Being a puppy carer is a very rewarding role. If you are interested in becoming a puppy carer, you will need to meet some requirements.

 - Select areas of Surf Coast Shire (Torquay and Jan Juc only)

 - Sunshine Coast region and surrounding suburbs

 We do not currently have a program in NSW, WA, SA, TAS or NT at this stage.
 However if you have people interested in those areas, please feel free to contact us and we can chat further.

-The puppy should have one adult carer (nominated handler) who is responsible for all aspects of the puppy’s care, socialisation and training.
+The puppy should have one adult carer (nominated primary carer) who is responsible for all aspects of the puppy’s care, socialisation and training.
 This helps with consistency of training which is very important.